 On June 4, 1997, Dick Santel was hired as Captain of the department's Emergency Medical Services Bureau, replacing Director Mays who was promoted to Assistant Chief of Administration of the Fire Department.

 After Captain Santel's retirement in 2007, Lt.
 Steve Kelly was promoted to EMS Captain on March 9, 2008.
 Captain Kelly was hired part-time in March of 1996 before being hired to a career position in August of 1997.
 Capt.
-Kelly holds a Bachelor's Degree in Fire and Safety Engineering from the University of Cincinnati and is a member of the Butler County Technical Rescue Team.
+Kelly left the West Chester Fire Department in October 2013.

 In 2007, Chief James Detherage retired from the fire department was named West Chester's Public Safety Director, and Assistant Chief Anthony Goller was promoted to Fire Chief for a growing community.